fablabbcn/smartcitizen-docs/docs/Smart Citizen Station.md

 ## Power

 Currently, the Smart Citizen Station is only available with an external power supply (230VAC to 5V).
 Find more info in the [power supply section](/Components/Power Supply).

+## Connectivity

+Currently, the Smart Citizen Station requires a Wi-Fi connection to report data to the [online platform](Sensor Platform) and it can also store data offline locally.
+Read more about the [operation modes](https://docs.smartcitizen.me/Smart%20Citizen%20Kit/#operation-modes) and the supported networks.

+!!! tip "Connectivity Units"
+	We tested customized connectivity units capable of deploying a local Wi-Fi network where multiple Smart Citizen Station can connect, data can be relied over GSM (3/4/5G) or other IoT connectivity standards.

 ## Development versions